Join a Division Committee!

 Example volunteer tasks:

-• Soliciting interest statements from eligible Division members.
+• Solicit interest statements from eligible Division members.

-• Communicating with nominees about deadlines and deliverables.
+• Communicate with nominees about deadlines and deliverables.

-• Helping draft Division nomination letters for nomination packets.
+• Help draft Division nomination letters for nomination packets.

-• Tracking Division FAICP nomination statistics and general FAICP demographic data to measure progress towards gender parity in FAICP.
+• Track Division FAICP nomination statistics and general FAICP demographic data to measure progress towards gender parity in FAICP.

-• Collaborating with other Divisions or Chapters to jointly support diverse applicants.
+• Collaborate with other Divisions or Chapters to jointly support diverse applicants.

-This committee promotes and distributes the Division's funding awards.
+This committee promotes and distributes the Division's achievement and funding awards.

 Busiest period: Periodic, with peaks of activity around active funding opportunities and sponsorship solicitation.